phbradley/TCRdock/README.md

 ## Compute pairwise `TCRdist` values for a set of paired TCRs

 This will compute the matrix of paired `TCRdist` values and save it to a text file.
-It will also print out the `TCRdiv` value calculated with the sigma from the flag --tcrdiv_sigma (default is 120)
+It will also print out the `TCRdiv` repertoire diversity measure calculated with the sigma from the command line flag `--tcrdiv_sigma` (the default is 120)

 ```
 python compute_tcrdists.py --tcrs_tsvfile examples/tcrdist/human_tcrs.tsv \